Hosting Open-Source Translation Models on AWS SageMaker for Automated Blog Localization

 AWS SageMaker permissions

-To create an AWS IAM role for your SageMaker application, follow these steps:
+We'll need to setup a bit of permissions for AWS before we dive in.
+Let's create an AWS IAM role for our SageMaker application, following these steps:

 Step 1: Log in to AWS Management Console